What is AI engineering?

 • Monitoring - Track performance, catch degradation, gather feedback for iteration

 The cycle never really ends.
-AI products require ongoing monitoring and improvement—they're living systems, not shipped-and-done software.
+AI products require ongoing monitoring and improvement - they're living systems, not shipped-and-done software.
+Start with a focused prototype to validate the concept before building the full production pipeline.

 • Automated training pipelines that reproduce results consistently